 What is the prognosis of pancreatic cancer?

 Pancreatic cancer is a difficult disease.
 Even for surgically resectable (and therefore curable) tumors, the risk of cancer recurrence and subsequent death remains high.
-Only about 20% of patients undergoing a Whipple procedure for curable pancreatic cancer live 5 years, with the rest surviving on average less than 2 years.
+Only about 20% of patients undergoing a Whipple procedure for curable pancreatic cancer live five years, with the rest surviving on average less than two years.
 For patients with incurable (locally advanced unresectable or metastatic) pancreatic cancer, survival is even shorter; typically it is measured in months.
-With metastatic disease (stage IV), the average survival is just over 6 months.
-Doctors around the world continue to study this terrible disease and strive to improve treatments, but progress has been difficult to come by.
+With metastatic disease (stage IV), the average survival is just over six months.
+Doctors around the world continue to study this terrible disease and strive to improve treatments, but progress has been difficult to achieve.

 Viewers share their comments

 Get the latest treatment options.